SriKrishna134/Family-Food-App/README.md

 - `src/components`: Contains React components used to build different sections of the portfolio.
 - `src/styles`: Sass files for styling the application.
 - `public`: Static assets and the `index.html` file.

- Thank you for visiting my coding portfolio.
-If you have any questions or feedback, please don't hesitate to get in touch.